 May 1945 was approaching.
 After an eight-day forced march, the regiment took up defensive positions on the eastern coast of the Stettin Bay.
 Everyone felt that the war would soon be over.
 However, the closer the Victory was, the more fatigue affected.
 Nina Pavlovna wrote to her daughter,

 "My dear, dear daughter!
-I'm tired of fighting, baby, since it's already the fourth year at the front.
+I'm tired of fighting, baby.
+After all, it is already the fourth year at the Front.
 I can't wait till we finish this damned war and return home.
 How I want to hug you, kiss my dear granddaughter!
 Maybe we'll live to see this happy day.

 Soon I will be awarded the Order of Glory 1st class, so grandma will be a complete Chevalier if she'll carry her head to the end."

 At the end of April 1945, Petrova was sent for replenishment.
 On the way back, the driver of the car, in which Petrova was, probably did not notice the detour sign and drove off the broken bridge flight.
 So, on May 1, 1945, Nina Pavlovna Petrova died in a car accident while crossing the West Oder River near Stettin (now Polish Szczecin).
 The deceased were buried in a mass grave in the southern outskirts of the Greifenhagen (now Polish Gryfino) twenty-five kilometers south of Stettin.